 Lets you decide if you want the app to take care of arrival and/or exit notifications and also allows you to change the location of the office so that people outside of CUBE can use the app.

-Currently, this app is just for personal and internal use but it’s very close to being in a position where I could submit it to the App Store.
+Currently, this app is just for personal and internal use but it’s very close to being in a position where I could take it on as a full-time mobile app development project and submit it to the App Store.

 If I get some time in the future I may consider doing exactly that.